MetroModelingServices/integrated_workflow/viz_inputs.md

 # Visualizer Input Data Contract

 The following files specify the input data contract for the visualizer.
-There are additional inputs to the visualizer, but these do not typically change between scenarios (such as zone polygons).
+There are additional inputs to the visualizer, such as zone polygons, but these do not typically change between scenarios.

   - BENEFITS_FILE - a CSV file with each row a benefit measure and columns for Processor, Target, Description, each COC, Everybody.
 See `aggregate_results.csv`.